-1. Where do you think people living in developing countries get most of their protein from?
+Where do you think people living in developing countries get most of their protein from?
+What do you think might happen to people who don't have enough protein in their diet?

 3. Design a table here to record your daily diet.